abakim/QISS/README.md

 # QISS (Quantity Identification System Speakers)
-Software for detect the number of speakers in a room
+Software for detect the number of speakers and their sex in a room

 <img alt="QISS" style="border-width:0" src="https://i.ibb.co/9TqTzC5/image.png" />